Ungava Gin maker seeks connections with Inuit groups, communities

 The gin maker Domaine Pinnacle, recently purchased by Toronto-based Corby Spirit and Wine, was in the process of re-developing its advertising and website when it received an avalanche of criticism over its offensive portrayal of Inuit.

 Hamel said the campaign—complete with miniature cartoon Inuit characters and models dressed in low-cut, fur-trimmed costumes—was a thing of the past, something marketed to Europe in 2013 without much scrutiny from the Quebec company.
-But it stuck around on its social media pages.
+But, like everything that goes online, it stuck around on its social media pages.

 Although the company initially called the criticism “a one-off,” it has since issued an apology.